 Digitalization of Thuringian Schools

-The project funded by the Thuringian Ministry for Education, Youth and Sport [Thüringer Ministerium für Bildung, Jugend und Sport] will accompany 20 schools in Thuringia in their digitalization processes from September 2020 until March 2024.
-These schools were selected as digital pilot schools in 2019 in the realm of the initiative Thuringian Schools Digital Strategy.
-For five years, these pilot schools will receive funds to invest in digital infrastructure and implement innovations with digital media.
-Then, their experience should serve as a reference for further schools in Thuringia to undergo digitalization.
+The project funded by the Thuringian Ministry for Education, Youth and Sport [Thüringer Ministerium für Bildung, Jugend und Sport] accompanies 20 schools in Thuringia in their digitalization processes from September 2020 until March 2024.
+These schools were selected as digital pilot schools in 2019 in the realm of the initiative Digital Strategy for Thuringian Schools.
+For five years, these pilot schools financial support to invest in digital infrastructure and implement innovations with digital media.
+Then, their experience should serve as reference for further schools in Thuringia to undergo digitalization.
 Therefore, the research project supports the documentation and evaluation of these schools' digitalization efforts by developing instruments of data collection, collecting and analyzing qualitative and quantitative data, and producing research reports.

 Media literacy in Thuringian schools

-A project funded by the Thuringian Ministry of Education, Youth and Sport [Thüringer Ministerium für Bildung, Jugend und Sport] investigated how media education is developed in secondary schools in the state of Thuringia, Germany.
-Through in-depth interviews with school principals and teachers, a quantitative survey with teachers, and case studies with three best-practice schools, it was found that the absolute majority of educators are convinced about the importance of media education, however, their practice varies considerably.
-Part of the variance in teachers’ practice of fostering media literacy is related to how important teachers consider that students learn about media literacy, how often teachers adopt ICT for instruction, and whether teachers receive media-related training.
-Moreover, differences have been found concerning the school subject that teachers are responsible for and the type of school where they work.
+The project funded by the Thuringian Ministry of Education, Youth, and Sport [Thüringer Ministerium für Bildung, Jugend und Sport] investigated how media education is developed in secondary schools in Thuringia, Germany.
+Through in-depth interviews with school principals and teachers, a quantitative survey with teachers, and case studies with three best-practice schools, it was found that most educators are convinced about the importance of media education.
+However, their practice varies considerably.
+Part of the variance in teachers' practice of fostering media literacy is related to how essential teachers consider that students learn about media literacy, how often teachers adopt ICT for instruction, and whether teachers receive media-related training.
+Moreover, differences have been found concerning the school subject teachers are responsible for and the type of school where they work.

 An international perspective: Relevance of teachers as media educators